 The Sony LinkBuds Truly Wireless are disappointing for commute and travel if you want headphones with good noise isolation.
 By design, they block out virtually no noise, meaning it may be hard to hear your music over the sound of rumbling bus and plane engines.
-That said, they have very small, portable design.
+That said, they have a very small, portable design.
 If you walk to work, you may like that they let you hear ambient sound.
-They also work with Microsoft Soundscape, which is intended to help you navigate your surroundings with audio cues, which could be helpful in unfamiliar places.
+They also work with Microsoft Soundscape, intended to help you navigate your surroundings with audio cues, which could be helpful in unfamiliar places.
 Unfortunately, whether or not you get a good fit depends on the shape of your ears, and they aren't comfortable or stable for everyone due to their unusual design.
 Their six-hour battery life is also a bit short for long flights, but they come with a case that holds a couple of extra charges.

 The Sony LinkBuds Truly Wireless are good for sports and fitness.
-It can be tricky to get a good fit in both ears, but they come with many different silicone wing tips to help.
-Once you find the right fit, they should stay in place during workouts.
+Getting a good fit in both ears can be tricky, but they come with many different silicone wing tips to help.
+Once you find the right fit, they will stay firmly in place during workouts.
 Their open-back design makes them a good choice for runners who need to stay aware of their surroundings.
 They're also small, well-built, and rated IPX4 for water resistance.
 They have decent controls, so you can change the song or turn up the volume without pulling out your phone.
 They also support Spotify Tap, which lets you control your music or podcast in that app with the onboard controls.

 The Sony LinkBuds Truly Wireless are sub-par for office use if you want to focus on your work and audio.
 However, they can be a suitable choice if you want to stay aware of your surroundings, like if someone's speaking to you, without removing your buds or pausing your audio.
 They let you stay aware of your surroundings, so you can hear if someone's talking to you, which you may prefer to noise cancelling headphones at work.
-Unfortunately, it's hard to get a comfortable fit, and the plastic rings can hurt your ears after a while.
-Their six-hour continuous battery life is a bit too short to last through a 9-5 workday, although you can top up the battery with the case, which holds about two extra charges.
+Unfortunately, getting a comfortable fit is hard, and the plastic rings can hurt your ears after a while.
+Their six-hour continuous battery life is too short to last through a 9-5 workday, although you can top up the battery with the case, which holds about two extra charges.

 The Sony LinkBuds Truly Wireless are Bluetooth earbuds and aren't compatible with Xbox or PlayStation consoles.
-You can use them with PCs, but their latency is too high for them to be suitable for gaming, as you'll notice significant delays between audio and video.
+You can use them with PCs via Bluetooth, but their latency is too high for them to be suitable for gaming, as you'll notice significant delays between audio and video.

-The Sony LinkBuds Truly Wireless are wireless-only headphones, and you can't use them wired.
+The Sony LinkBuds Truly Wireless are wireless-only headphones; you can't use them wired.

 The Sony LinkBuds Truly Wireless are disappointing for phone calls.
-You should be understandable if you use them for a phone call, but your voice sounds distorted and thin.
-While the mic has decent noise handling, ensuring your voice isn't drowned out even in a loud environment, the person you're talking to might hear a crackling noise when you talk.
-Since they don't isolate you from any noise, it may also be hard to hear your call if you're in a noisy place.
+You'll be understandable if you use them for a phone call, but your voice will sound distorted and thin.
+While the mic has decent noise handling, ensuring your voice isn't drowned out even in a loud environment, the person you're talking to might hear a crackling noise when you speak.
+Since they don't isolate you from any noise, hearing your call may also be hard if you're in a noisy place.
 Their control scheme also doesn't include any call-related functions, so you need your phone to answer a call.

 The Sony LinkBuds come in two colors, 'Gray' or 'White'.
 Both versions have a speckled design.
-We tested them in 'Gray', and you can see the label for the unit we tested here.
+We tested them in 'Gray'; you can see the label for the unit we tested here.

-If you come across another variant, please let us know in the discussions, and we'll update our review.
+If you encounter another variant, please let us know in the discussions, and we'll update our review.

 The Sony WF-1000XM4 Truly Wireless are better than the Sony LinkΒuds Truly Wireless for most purposes.
 They have an ANC feature that blocks out a lot of noise, a better-balanced default sound profile, and a longer continuous battery life.
 On the other hand, the LinkΒuds are designed to let you hear your surroundings, so you may prefer them at the office or for a run outside.